ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-test-ballerina-code.md

 // This is the mock function which will replace the real intAdd function.
 @test:Mock {
-    // Since we do not have a module declaration, `.` is the current module
+    // Since we do not have a module, `.` is the current module
     // We can include any module here e.g., `ballerina/io, foo/bar:0.0.1` etc.
     moduleName: ".",
     functionName: "intAdd"
 }
-// The mock function's signature should match with the actual function's signature. public function mockIntAdd(int a, int b) returns (int) {
+// The mock function signature should match the actual function signature. public function mockIntAdd(int a, int b) returns (int) {
     io:println("I'm the mock function!");
     return (a - b);